- What asbestos related condition you have

 Calculating Your Losses

-Another key part of our investigation will be assessing the financial impact that your asbestos disease has had on you and your family.
+Another key part of our investigation will be the financial impact that your asbestos related disease has had on you and your family.

-For instance, you may be unable to work, or you are relying heavily on voluntary care provided by friends or loved ones.
+For instance, you may be unable to work, or you could be relying heavily on voluntary care provided by friends or loved ones.

-Gathering evidence of these losses will be crucial in enabling us to calculate a amount of compensation that meets your needs, both now and in the future.
+Gathering evidence of these losses will be crucial in enabling us to calculate an amount of compensation that meets your needs, both now and in the future.
+This may require us to obtain expert evidence such as a professional report from a care expert with an at home assessment of your care needs being undertaken, which can take some time to arrange.